We’ve already put together a guide outlining what the best materials for an outdoor dog potty area might be.

-We’ve put together a simple guide on how to make an outdoor dog potty area & potty station with pea gravel in your yard.
+However, we’ve put the guide below together to explain how to make an outdoor dog potty area & potty station with pea gravel in your yard.

-A few advantages to an outdoor dog potty area and potty station compared to letting a dog poop on the grass or in the garden are:
+A few advantages to an outdoor dog potty area and potty station compared to letting a dog poop on the grass or in the garden might be:

 – Your dog won’t kill your plants and flowers

-- It will make your yard look cleaner
+– It will make your yard look cleaner, and keeps smells segregated to one isolated area

 – It’s much quicker to pick up your dogs poop with a pooper scooper from the one area than it is to walk all over your lawn and garden picking up from different areas